 Notes on Ezra

 The foundation of the Temple is laid in chapter three.
 There were some there who were old enough to remember the original Temple before it had been destroyed by the Babylonians.
 They wept loudly while the others rejoiced greatly at the newly laid foundation.
-This would have been an awesome moment to experience (3.12-13).
+This cacophony would have been an awesome moment to experience (3.12-13).

 Of course, as soon as construction is making serious progress, opposition arises.
 The decree to rebuild was originally made by Cyrus, the king of Persia, sensing that he was on a mission from God (1.2).
 But he had been replaced by Darius, who was then succeeded by his son Xerxes.
 To him, the opposition sent a letter telling the king Jerusalem had a long history of rebellion, and if he allowed the Temple and the city to be rebuilt, they would all quit paying taxes.
 Nothing worse for a king to hear than someone would stop paying taxes!

 The king did some background checking, agreed with them, and put a halt to the construction.
 Everything stopped until Xerxes was succeeded by Darius II.
 The Jews sent a letter to him citing Cyrus’ express intent to see the Temple rebuilt (5.13).
-They urged the king to search for the decree that affirms this (5.17).
+They urged the king to search for the decree that affirmed this (5.17).

 Darius searched for and found the decree.
 He not only reissued the building permit, but funded the project from his own royal treasury (6.8).
 The Temple was then completely rebuilt, and Passover was celebrated in grand style (6.19-22).

 Ezra, our narrator and faithful priest, now goes to Jerusalem from Babylon with the blessing (and gold and silver) of the king (7.12-16).
 He gave Ezra free rein to worship the Lord as he saw fit.